lukewilliamboswell/roc-awesome/README.md

 Just a collection of random links to Roc things.

 Note some of these may not work with the current version of Roc given the rapid pace of Roc's development.
-If you find something that doesn't work, please suggest you reach out to the originator and offer your assistance, they may accept a PR.
+If you find something that doesn't work, suggest you reach out to the originator and offer your assistance, they may accept a PR.

 - [roc-lang/roc](https://github.com/roc-lang/roc) repository for Roc
 - [roc-lang/examples](https://github.com/roc-lang/examples) examples for Roc